R-P-Feynman/Artificial_Neural_Network_Basics/README.md

 ## Residual_Network_ResNet-50_in_Keras

-A 50 layer residual network for translating images of sign language.
+A 50-layer residual network for translating images of sign language.
 Written in Keras.

 ## ResNet50.h5